 She has served around the globe – visiting more than 35 countries across 5 continents.
-Chief Warrant Officer Five (CW5) Phyllis J. Wilson served as the 5th Command Chief Warrant Officer (CCWO) for the United States Army Reserve.
-She was a key member of the Executive Team managing an organization of more than 200,000 personnel with an annual operating budget of more than $8 Billion.
-She completed a Senior Fellowship with the Chief of Staff of the Army’s Strategic Studies Group for General Mark Milley focusing her research on Global issues 2050 and beyond.
+Chief Warrant Officer Five Phyllis J. Wilson has served as the Command Chief Warrant Officer of the United States Army Reserve and a key member of the Executive Team managing an organization of more than 200,000 personnel with an annual operating budget of more than $8 Billion.
+She was a Senior Military Fellow with the Chief of Staff of the Army’s Strategic Studies Group for General Mark Milley focusing her research on Global issues 2035 and beyond.

-Her non-profit experience includes being the President of the Women in Military Service for America (WIMSA) Memorial Foundation – the only major national memorial honoring all women who have defended America throughout history from the Revolutionary War to today.
+She is President of the Women in Military Service for America Memorial Foundation – the only major national memorial honoring the 3 Million women who have defended America from the Revolutionary War to today.
 She was recently appointed by the Secretary of Defense, General Lloyd Austin, to the Reserve Forces Policy Board.
-She is a member of the Board of Directors for Allied Forces Foundation; the Army Women’s Foundation; and the Association of the United States Army’s (AUSA) Board of Directors.
+She is a member of the Board of Directors for Policy Vets; Allied Forces Foundation; the Army Women’s Foundation; and the Association of the United States Army (AUSA).
 She is also a Senior Fellow at AUSA.
 Phyllis serves as an Army Reserve Ambassador for Maryland which is afforded the rights, privileges, and protocol status equivalent to that of a 2-Star General Officer.

-She has eight children: Joseph, Jeremy, Rebekah, Matthias, Rachel, Jared, Maria and Jesse.
-Four sons: Joseph, Jeremy, Matthias, and Jared are in the military and are all combat veterans.
-She has twelve grandchildren and counting!
+She has eight children.
+Four of her sons are in the military and are all combat veterans.
+She has fourteen grandchildren.